 In 2009, UNODC’s Anti-Human Trafficking and Migrant Smuggling Unit together with Danish Doc Production produced an anti-human trafficking training film, Affected for Life.
 The film is targeted at prosecutors, judges, law enforcement officers and other specialized audiences, and illustrates the elements and different forms of human trafficking.
 HopeNow worked together with Anja Dalhoff in the making of the short film.

-Other titles that HopeNow has been involved in with Danish Doc Production are Kidney on Ice and A Life After Trafficking, and we are currently working with Anja on a documentary film about a male victim of human trafficking and the challenges he has faced with navigating the legal system in Denmark and Italy.
+Other titles that HopeNow has been involved in with Danish Doc Production are Kidney on Ice and A Life After Trafficking, and in 2018 HopeNow and Danish Doc premiered a film entitled Limbo, about men trafficked into organised crime.

 PRESENTATIONS & PARTICIPATION